Dark Renaissance

 In-stock.
 Aims to ship within 1 business day.
 Learn more.

-Dark Renaissance is the thrilling story of the writer who transformed culture in Elizabethan England, bringing it out of the darkness and into the light.
+The thrilling story of Christopher Marlowe, Shakespeare's greatest rival and inspiration - the writer who transformed Elizabeth art and culture, bringing England out of the darkness and into the light

 - ISBN: